CS-UCR/cs105-prj-phase3-half-and-half/README.md

+Our final project for CS105 focuses on analyzing the top 1000 movies and comparing their characterstics such as rating, metascore, and genre.

 To begin, we scraped data on the top 1000 movies from https://www.imdb.com/search/title/?count=100&groups=top_1000&sort=user_rating.
 The data includes information such as IMDB rating, title, runtime, genre, number of votes, metascore, gross income, and intended audience rating.